 Moving beyond correct usage, we look at grammar choices authors can make to add power to their prose, in the areas of pacing, emotion, characterization, and voice.

-Mastering the Meet-Cute–Presented by J. Leigh Bailey & Shae Connor
+Mastering the Meet-Cute–Presented by J. Leigh Bailey, Shae Connor, and Ann Marie Walker

 This program will use examples from popular movies, television shows, and books to identify the main characteristics of an effective meet-cute, to recognize the basic formulas and tropes of the meet-cute, and to explore ways to create fresh versions of this classic plot device.